26TracyNjoroge/SheCodes/ai-poem-generator/README.md

 # My AI Poem generator Project

-The AI Poem Generator is a web application that allows users to generate poems based on a given topic.
+The AI Poem Generator allows users to generate poems based on a given topic.
 This project is built using HTML, CSS, and JavaScript along with JS plugins and the SheCodes AI API to fetch AI-generated poems

 ## Links